uPiscium/Terreate-Wiki/src/guide/basic/event.md

 Finally, we called `subscribe` to register the callback to event.

 <div class="warning">
-If you want to retrieve one of the event instances and not interested in other instances that comes after the retrieved event, you should use `trigger` instead of `subscribe`.
+If you want to retrieve one of the event instances and not interested in other instances that comes after the retrieved event, you should use "trigger" instead of "subscribe".
 </div>